-It is worked in silver and enamels to typify the many different aspects of the Manchester City.The Chain is made up of cotton bobbins interspersed with small blue wheels of industry.
-Two Red Roses for Lancashire lead to the jewel itself which shows the Cathedral, the blue ripples of the Ship Canal and at the base, three diagonal stripes symbolising the three rivers which run through the centre of Manchester – the Irwell, the Irk and the Medlock; the whole “shouldered” by the chimneys of the factories and mills.
+The Presidential chain was commissioned in 1936 – a gift of the Past Presidents.
+It was designed and executed by the Red Rose Guild of Designer Craftsmen and is worked in silver and enamels to typify the many different aspects of the city of Manchester – cotton bobbins interspersed with small blue wheels of industry, two red roses, the Cathedral, the blue ripples of the Ship Canal, three diagonal stripes symbolising the three rivers which run through the centre of Manchester – the Irwell, the Irk and the Medlock, and the chimneys of the factories and mills.